-President Donald Trump — get used to saying it.
+President Donald Trump.
 Nobody saw it coming, and a lot of Americans are still unclear as to what it means for the future.

 Anxieties are still high, and they’re probably going to remain that way.
 Though the economy is fairly strong for the time being, things could change in a hurry.
 Many of Trump’s supporters backed him for his economic message, and as such, they expect results.

 Namely, they expect an uptick in jobs, wages, and opportunity.
 Though Trump was able to swing a lot of support in states where the economy has rusted, it’s unclear as to whether he will be able to follow through.

 Even so, there are some jobs and professions that will likely benefit.
 Trump brings about a lot of uncertainty, and that breeds certain demands.
 Demand is what truly creates jobs — so if you’re in certain industries, you’re likely to be a winner no matter what happens.

 Of course, Trump has also promised to invest and put government support behind certain projects.
 He has plans to address America’s infrastructure problem, for example, as well as his famous border wall.
 Trump has also said he wants to rebuild the military.
 There should be some job creation occurring over the next several years.
 If that’s of any comfort.

 Here are 15 jobs and professions that should see growth under President Trump’s administration.